Smart Logistics: Automated processes through smart contracts – transparency and efficiency

 1. Self-executing

-Once the specified conditions are met, the smart contract automatically carries out the actions defined therein without the need for third-party intervention.
+Once the specified conditions are met, the smart contract automatically executes the actions defined within it, without the need for intervention from a third party.

-Smart contracts are stored on the blockchain, meaning they cannot be subsequently changed or deleted.
+Smart contracts are stored on the blockchain, which means they cannot be subsequently altered or deleted.
 This ensures the integrity and reliability of the contract.

 3. Transparency

-Since smart contracts are stored on the blockchain, they are visible to all participants in the network.
-Transparency helps build trust and reduces the risk of fraud.
+Because smart contracts are stored on the blockchain, they are visible to all participants in the network.
+This transparency fosters trust and reduces the risk of fraud.

 Smart contracts use cryptographic methods to ensure security.
-They are programmed to only be executable if specified conditions are met and are therefore difficult to tamper with.
+They are programmed to only execute when the specified conditions are met, and are therefore highly susceptible to manipulation.

-➡️ Smart contracts can be used in a wide range of applications including financial services, insurance, supply chains, decentralized apps (DApps), and many other areas.
-They allow participants to enter into contracts without middlemen or trusted third parties, providing a more efficient and cost-effective way to process transactions.
+➡️ Smart contracts can be used in a wide variety of applications, including financial services, insurance, supply chains, decentralized applications (DApps), and many other areas.
+They allow participants to conclude contracts without intermediaries or trusted third parties, thus offering a more efficient and cost-effective way to process transactions.

 Efficient logistics thanks to smart contracts and blockchain technology solutions